SeismicSource/sourcespec/docs/theoretical_background.rst

 -  the source radius
 -  the quality factor :math:`Q_0` of P- or S-waves

-Finally, the radiated energy :math:`E_r` can be mesured from the displacement spectra, following the approach described in :cite:t:`Lancieri2012`.
+Finally, the radiated energy :math:`E_r` can be measured from the displacement spectra, following the approach described in :cite:t:`Lancieri2012`.